Lynch syndrome is a condition that increases the risk of many kinds of cancer. This condition is passed from parents to children.

 - Find out all you can about Lynch syndrome.
-Write down your questions about Lynch syndrome and ask them at your next appointment with your doctor or genetic counselor.
+Make a list of questions about Lynch syndrome and ask them at your next appointment.
 Ask your health care team for further sources of information.
 Learning about Lynch syndrome can help you feel more confident when making decisions about your health.

 - Take care of yourself.
 Knowing that you have an increased risk of cancer can make you feel as if you can't control your health.
-But control what you can.
-For instance, choose a healthy diet, exercise regularly and get enough sleep so that you wake feeling rested.
-Go to all of your scheduled medical appointments, including your cancer-screening exams.
+Make healthy choices for the parts of your health you can control.
+For instance, choose a healthy diet.
+Exercise most days of the week.
+Maintain a healthy weight.
+Get enough sleep so that you wake feeling rested.
+Go to all your scheduled medical appointments, including your cancer-screening exams.

 Preparing for an appointment

-If your doctor thinks you could have Lynch syndrome, you may be referred to a genetic counselor.
+If your health care provider thinks you could have Lynch syndrome, they may suggest that you meet with a genetics professional, such as a genetic counselor.

 What you can do

-To prepare for your meeting with the genetic counselor:
+To prepare for your meeting with the genetics professional:

 - Gather your medical records.
-If you've had cancer, bring your medical records to your appointment with the genetic counselor.
+If you've had cancer, bring your medical records to your appointment.